mreguant/phd-energy/menu1.md

 * **Data file**: [data_spain.csv](/materials/day1/data_spain.csv)

 <!-- ## Homework -->
-> :exclamation: Save the exercise Julia file (.ipynb) and the data CSV file in the same folder.
+> Save the exercise Julia file (.ipynb) and the data CSV file in the same folder.
 Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
-Note that the .pdf file provides a snapshot of the exercise.
-It does not require any installation but it will not allow interactions.

 ## References and readings